ohmycloud/resume/resume.md

 		* Design and help on implementation of infrastructure, continuous deployment, log management system, fail-over and auto-scaling solutions (AWS, Jenkins, ElasticSearch, Logstash)
 	\
 	* Daily missions
-		* Services design, implementation, maintainance
+		* Services design, implementation, maintenance
 		* Collaborate with hardware and apps developers, as well as with external partners
 		* Create tools, documentations and methods, ensure best development practices
 		* Continuous deployment in a Agile process